PrefectHQ/prefect/docs/tutorials/calculator.md

 ---

 # Using Prefect as a Calculator
+> Can your data engineering framework do this?

-Prefect is a heavy-duty data workflow system, but it handles lightweight realtime applications just as well.
+Prefect is a heavy-duty data workflow system, but it handles lightweight applications just as well.

 To illustrate that, let's build a simple calculator.

 ## Setup

-Let's write a simple function to make retrieving our calculation results a little easier.
-This function just passes parameters to our flow and retrieves the result of its terminal task:
+Let's write a quick function to make retrieving our calculation results a little easier.
+This function just passes parameters to our flow and retrieves the result of its terminal task.
+You don't have to do this, but it'll make interaction a bit easier.

 ```python
 def run(flow, **parameters):